 2. List suggestions for making priests "realities in our children's

 3. Since children obtain their ideas about authority and parenthood

-they are perfect and infallible?
+they think they are perfect and infallible?

 4. What part does original sin play in suffering?

 5. What is the Christian attitude toward suffering? toward those who